 The application requirements are just that: requirements.
 However, if you feel that one does not apply to you, write us a note explaining why, so that we can include it in your application.
 Without your explanation, we will consider that document missing on our first review of your application, and ask you to produce it.
 This will hold up your application.
 But don't worry- if your explanation is unclear or insufficient, we will contact you to clarify.

-We also recommend that you hook up with any of the 8 downstate members of the New York Mortgage Coalition to get homeownership counseling, take classes, and improve your chances of becoming a homeowner.
+We also recommend that you reach out to any of the 10 downstate members of the New York Mortgage Coalition, the BK Co-op Federal Credit Union, Neighborhood Housing Services or the Neighborhood Trust Federal Credit Union, to get homeownership counseling, take classes, and improve your chances of becoming a homeowner.

 Don’t give up: we'd love for you to apply again when your score has improved.